 Already providing sustainable cardboard and corn-ware take out containers, Dining Services has gone further with Choose to Re-Use.
 No more waste from take-out containers!
 For only $5, you are provided with a large, reusable container for take out food.
 Bring the container back and exchange it for a clean one, filled with your favorite take-out!
 Dining Services will clean and exchange the Reusable container.
 (Faculty and staff can also take advantage of Choose to Re-Use at the Higgins and Bistro cafes).

 At Clark Dining Services, we track and reduce waste behind the scenes.
 LeanPath is a process where our team weigh waste created while prepping food.
 Over the last year, Clark Dining Services managed to reduce 60% of pre-consumer food waste through the LeanPath program.

-The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in 2013's Food Recovery Challenge, one of only 9 such awards across the entire US!
+The Environmental Protection Agency has awarded Clark a coveted National Achievement Award in the Food Recovery Challenge, one of only 9 such awards across the entire US!
 The Food Recovery Challenge measures efforts to reduce and manage food waste from dining and other functions.
 Clark Dining contributed for this challenge by composting all food waste from the Higgins Cafeteria.